up42/docs/source/getting-started/first-custom-block.rst

 Push the custom block to the UP42 platform
 ++++++++++++++++++++++++++++++++++++++++++

-Now you can finally push the image to the UP42 docker registry, again passing in your USER-ID:
+Now you can finally push the image to the UP42 docker registry, again passing in your user ID:

 .. code:: bash